Tips for Listing Volunteer Work on Resume (With Examples)

 2. Connect your volunteer experiences with your skills

-Leadership skills by acting as a leader in the volunteer programme or a group coordinator for a specific project area
+Leadership skills by acting as a leader in the volunteer program or a group coordinator for a specific project area

 Communication skills while interacting with the different members of the volunteer group